 Project Curator, ArtReach, Leicester Museum & Art Gallery

 I curated the first relabeling at the museum with local refugees and asylum seekers, who produced 25 new labels.
 The exhibition run for 7 months, was recognized with the Future Leader Award at the University of Leicester and was the foundation for the creation of a new community gallery at the museum.
+The museum was subsequently awarded the Museum of Sanctuary accreditation.

 September 2014-August 2017